testonastick/data-engineering/README.markdown

 I was able to keep you from having to install my DB on your machine.
 This is similar to how I dev rails as well.
 I did not focus on interface design.

+The database schema could be further normalized by adding a customers table.
+I chose, however, to stick with just orders and merchants.
+The assignment instructions ended up asking me to calculate the total revenue per upload and that led me to think this was more focused on merchants and transactions.
+I did add an uploaded_at column so we could go back and create a way to look at each historical upload grouping.

 ## Testing
 I did some input/output testing in specs.
 I avoided mocking in many cases as I didn't need to save any time on db access.
 I didn't bother with cucumber.